ihcsim/go-101/README.md

 `bigdigits` | A program that takes a numeric input and magnifies the number to stdout.
 Run `$GOPATH/bin/bigdigits --help` for usages.
 `statistics` | A web handler to demonstrate arithmetic operations on float64 type.
 `playlist` | A string format convertor that converts M3U records to PLS records to demonstrate string manipulation and regular expressions.
 `soundex` | [Soundex algorithm](https://en.wikipedia.org/wiki/Soundex) to convert names into their corresponding soundex code.
+Supported URL: localhost:7000, localhost:7000/?name=<name>, localhost:7000/testsuite